SurajVujjini/CLAPBack/Readme.md

 ## Mission Statement

-Build a search system that understands the emotional feel of music — not just genre or tempo — by combining features from:
+Build a search system that understands the emotional feel of music, not just genre or tempo, by combining features from:

 - Audio (using CLAP)
 - Lyrics (using Sentence-BERT)